diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 ##### Specify Sources Explicitly

 {{% notice warning %}}
-Explicit sources specification will now work with Git LFS files, to submit them, the only option is to use the automatic `git clone` mechanism described above.
+Explicit sources specification will not work with Git LFS files, to submit them, the only option is to use the automatic `git clone` mechanism described above.
 {{% /notice %}}

 In case you don't want to clone all your repository, you can explicitly specify the source files you want to download as follows: